fireproofsocks/zendesk-jwt-sso/README.md

 ## Login Trouble

-If you get stuck in a redirect loop for any reason (e.g. because you misconfigured the SSO options), you can bypass the SSO login and login normally at the "secret" URL: `https://your-company-name.zendesk.com/access/normal`
+If you get stuck in a redirect loop for any reason (e.g. because you misconfigured the SSO options), you can bypass the SSO login and login "normally" at the "secret" URL: `https://your-company-name.zendesk.com/access/normal`

-If your "regular" login was via OAuth (e.g. Google Mail), then you can request a password reset.
+If your "regular" login was via OAuth (e.g. Google Mail), then you can request a password reset to generate a password for yourself.

 ## Test Users